Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

 Step 3: Solve with PyROS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 PyROS requires the user to supply one local and one global NLP solver to be used for solving sub-problems.
-For convenience, we shall have PyROS invoke BARON as both the local and the global NLP solver.
+For convenience, we shall have PyROS invoke BARON as both the local and the global NLP solver:

 .. doctest::
   :skipif: not (baron.available() and baron.license_is_valid())